 #4 Be a healthy weight

 Being over or underweight can make maintaining correct posture more difficult.
 Carrying excess weight puts more strain on joints, makes muscles work harder to maintain posture and makes smooth, controlled movement more difficult.
 Being underweight, on the other hand, means reduced muscle mass.
 This can mean there isn’t enough strength in the spinal and pelvic muscles to maintain correct posture or effect good movement control.
-See this post for a guide on how to tell if you are a healthy weight.
-Also, see this post for a detailed guide to healthy eating.

 #5 Do chest stretches